-Two-hundred and thirty-five years ago, on July 16, 1779, American troops under General “Mad Anthony” Wayne captured Stony Point, New York, with the British losing more than 600 captured or killed.
+Two-hundred and thirty-six years ago, on June 16, 1779, American troops under General “Mad Anthony” Wayne captured Stony Point, New York, with the British losing more than 600 captured or killed.

 Born in Pennsylvania in 1745, Wayne was educated as a surveyor, served in the state legislature from 1774–1780, and adopted a military career at the outbreak of the Revolutionary War.
 His fiery personality earned him the nickname of “Mad Anthony.”